aftercare

 SECRET aftercare instructions

-• want your tattoos to look as vibrant as possible? (duh! of course you do.)
+• want your tattoos to look as vibrant as possible?

 • moisturize regularly, and